Cobalt-II/battle-simulator/README.md

 Huge update.
 Added more functions for easier use.
 New unit called Ranger that shoots projectiles at enemies.
 Two new abilities: shoot (ranger shoot ability) and timedLife (bullets die after x amount of time).
 2 new movement types: angle (for bullets moving at a specific angle), and ranger (rangers will back up at a certain amount of range away from their target).
 Healers now move towards their own teammates.

 4/2/23:
 Added an entity tick system rather than using Date.now() timing for better sync.
 Added an entity counter.
 Rebalanced ranger and its bullet.
 Added the commando and its "roll" ability.
+Added the Flamer and it's special flame bullet.